Tram revival in Adelaide

-A related article is Tramway Museum, St Kilda.
-The museum's collection, much of it operational, includes almost every type of tram that ran in Adelaide in the 20th century.

 Before the revival

 After the closure of all Adelaide street tram services, the sole surviving route was the 10.8 km (6.7 mi) Glenelg tram line (also known colloquially as the "Bay line"), extending south-west from Adelaide's centre to the beachside suburb of Glenelg.
 It ran on its own 9.2 km reservation as a light rail line except for a street-running section about 800 m long at each end.
 Lack of funds to redevelop the reservation into a roadway prompted a decision to keep the line operating for a further ten years until it reached the end of its economic life.
 Track deteriorated, the condition of the 1929-vintage tramcars declined, and for a time it appeared that part of the line might be resumed for a freeway.
 However, in the early 1970s the line received a major upgrade and trams were refurbished.
 Throughout the period, the trams provided a reliable service and enjoyed widespread affection in the community.

 After 49 years of uncertainty, the future of the line was secured in 2005, when a major engineering upgrade commenced.
 In 2006 new trams were delivered to replace the Type H trams that had served the route for 77 years.
 In 2007 the first route extension, along the main artery of Adelaide's city centre, was undertaken.
-In readiness for a rise in patronage, more trams were delivered.
-As of 2019 the number of new trams was 24, further route extensions had been built, and two more were being investigated.
+In readiness for a rise in patronage, more trams were delivered. as of 2019, the number of new trams was 24, further route extensions had been built, and two more routes were being investigated (but did not eventuate).